19 Best Beaches in Zanzibar You Must Visit Today

-You can snorkel or dive with the "real" locals, like the octopus, several varieties of tropical fish, sea horses, and stingrays, or take a deep-sea fishing trip to catch the big trophy fish.
-If you want to pick up a new sport, kite and windsurfing are also popular.
+You can snorkel or dive with the "real" locals, like octopus, several varieties of tropical fish, sea horses, and stingrays.
+If you want to pick up a new sport, kitesurfing and windsurfing are also popular.

-If you like swimming, Kendwa Beach would be your ideal beach.
-Unlike some other beaches, the way the tides work here, swimming is obtainable at all times.
+Kendwa Beach is the ideal beach for those that like to swim.
+Unlike some other beaches, the tides here make swimming possible at all times.
 Sailing, parasailing, and of course, diving and snorkeling are also popular.

-If you are interested in getting to know the local culture more, there are eco-tours of the village available.
-You can also shop at boutiques specializing in locally handmade goods, such as bags, jewelry, and mats.
-You can find delicious fresh, locally grown, homemade food as well.
+If you are interested in getting to know the local culture more, eco-tours of the village are available.
+You can also shop at boutiques specializing in handmade goods, such as bags, jewelry, and mats.
+You can find delicious locally grown and homemade food as well.

-Kiwengwa Beach is another pristine white beach with soft, fine sand that meets the turquoise blue sea.
-Tourists know this beach, but it is more laid back than some of Zanzibar's other tourist spots.
-It is often referred to as "Little Italy" for its small Italian restaurants and resorts along the shore.
+Kiwengwa Beach is another pristine white beach with soft, fine sand that meets the turquoise-blue sea.
+Tourists do frequent this beach; however, it is more laid-back than some of Zanzibar's other tourist spots.
+It is often referred to as "Little Italy" for its small Italian restaurants and resorts that sit along the shore.

 Though this beach sees fewer tourists than previous beaches on this list, it is acclaimed for swimming with wild dolphins.
 Bottlenose and indo-pacific dolphins both feed in the local bay.

-Endless beach and ocean are what make this Zanzibar beach so appealing.
-Another quiet, secluded beach, this village is known for fishing and seaweed farming.
+Endless sand and ocean are what make this Zanzibar beach so appealing.
+This quiet and secluded beach sits next to a village known for fishing and seaweed farming.
 If you want to experience Zanzibar's real vibe and culture, Matemwe Beach is calling your name.

 Mnemba Island, sometimes referred to as the Mnemba Atoll (which isn't actually correct), is an island just off the coast of Zanzibar's main island.
 This spot is globally known as a world-class scuba diving spot; however, the actual island is privately owned.

-If you want to splurge and stay on the island, you have to book in advance and be prepared to pay a hefty price.
+If you want to splurge and stay on the island, you must book in advance and be prepared to pay a hefty price.
 You can book either a private or family banda, and the resort comes with a butler and a childcare program.
-Several excursions are also offered, including diving, yoga, and cultural tours.

-Michamvi Peninsula is a beautiful area to retreat to for a lovely holiday.
+Michamvi Peninsula is one of the top beaches of Zanzibar to retreat to for a lovely holiday.
 The fine, powder-like sand is ideal for sunbathing and walking.
-The village locals depend on the sea, and similar to other beaches, fishing and seaweed farming is a massive part of their life.
+The village locals depend on the sea, and similar to other beaches, fishing and seaweed farming is a massive part of village life.

 While there are plenty of places to stay and bars and restaurants, it is a relatively quiet and tourist-free area.
-This is an excellent location for diving and snorkeling, and because it is not as busy as some other beaches, you will be diving with only a handful of people.
-You can also dive in a lagoon by the name of Oba-Oba.
+As a result, this is an excellent location for diving and snorkeling.
+Because it is not as busy as some other beaches, you will be diving with only a handful of people.
+You can also dive in a lagoon called Oba-Oba.

 If you surf or kitesurf, Michamvi may also be a great option.
 Experienced surfers will love the waves that form outside the reef, or if you want to learn, you can take classes and lessons from any of the schools around.

 Another beautiful white sand beach lined with gorgeous palm trees awaits you at this tropical paradise.
-There are small beach huts that you can relax and hide from the sun in after spending the day bronzing.
+There are small beach huts where you can relax and hide from the sun after spending the day bronzing.

-Part of the Zanzibar archipelago, to the north of Zanzibar Island, lies Pemba Island.
-Literally meaning, The Green Island, this island is rich in history, fishing, and agriculture.
+To the north of Zanzibar Island lies Pemba Island.
+Literally meaning The Green Island, this island is rich in history, fishing, and agriculture.

 People who make their way to Pemba Island are rewarded with stunning dive sites full of bright coral reefs thriving with marine life.
 You can also see nesting turtles, migrating birds, and other rare animals.

 Chumbe Island is a hidden gem among the islands of Zanzibar.
-This uninhabited island is a haven for rare and endangered animals as the entire island and the reef around it are protected by the Chumbe Island Coral Park.
+This uninhabited island is a haven for rare and endangered animals as the entire island and its reef is protected by the Chumbe Island Coral Park.